Iteration Layer

 The output is a standard XLSX file that opens in Excel, Google Sheets, LibreOffice, or any spreadsheet application.
 Or request CSV or Markdown format if you need a simpler output.

-Here is what we are building in n8n: a weekly automated pipeline that queries sales data from a database, generates a formatted Excel report with multiple sheets, and emails it to the team.
+Here is what we are building in n8n: a weekly automated pipeline that queries reviewed supplier invoice data, generates a formatted Excel workbook with VAT and SEPA payment status, and emails it to the finance team.
 Four nodes.
 No Function nodes.
 No Google Sheets intermediary.

 Step 1: Schedule Trigger